quantumlib/OpenFermion-PySCF/README.rst

 Installation
 ------------

-To install the latest versions of OpenFermion, PySCF and OpenFermion-PySCF in development mode:
+To install the latest versions of OpenFermion, PySCF and OpenFermion-PySCF in (development mode):

 .. code-block:: bash